Hello and welcome to my website!

 I joined University College Dublin (Ireland) in 2015 as a Research Assistant and later as a Post-Doctoral Marie Sklodowska-Curie Individual Fellow in Prof. Ron Pinhasi’s research team (School of Archaeology).
 The project aimed to characterize the changes in dental traits of past Hungarian populations through 3D imaging and Geometric morphometric techniques and the factors influencing them.
 This experience allowed me to be trained in new techniques applied in Archaeology, such as the stable isotope analysis, and the new revolutionary approaches in ancient DNA.

-Currently, I hold a Beatriu de Pinós Fellowship (AGAUR-Generalitat of Catalonia) at IPHES where I study changes in dental traits of past population of North East of Iberian Peninsula by analysing the inner dental tissues’s shape changes through time.
+Then, I held a Beatriu de Pinós Fellowship (AGAUR-Generalitat of Catalonia) at IPHES where I started a new project on Dental Virtual Anthropology.
+This project aimed to study the dental morphology changes in past population of North East of Iberian Peninsula by analysing the inner dental tissues shape changes through time.